ised-ocp-dev/climate-summary/README.md

 1) Make sure you have following tools installed in your computer
 	- Maven (complete setup)
 	- JDK 8
-2) After checking out the project following steps are taken to clean, package, and run the application
+2) After checking out the project following steps are taken to clean and package the jar
 	- Go to command prompt and navigate to the project directory
 	- i.e C:\GITHUB-REPOSITORY\ClimateSummary>
-	- Give command to clean -C:\GITHUB-REPOSITORY\ClimateSummary>mvn clean
+	- Give command to clean i.e. C:\GITHUB-REPOSITORY\ClimateSummary>mvn clean
-	- Give command to package to generate executable jar file -C:\GITHUB-REPOSITORY\ClimateSummary>mvn package
+	- Give command to package to generate executable jar file i.e. C:\GITHUB-REPOSITORY\ClimateSummary>mvn package
-	- To start/run the application perform following steps -C:\GITHUB-REPOSITORY\ClimateSummary>cd target
+3) To start/run the application perform following steps
+	- Go to command prompt and navigate to target directory i.e. C:\GITHUB-REPOSITORY\ClimateSummary>cd target
-		-Give the following command to start the application -C:\GITHUB-REPOSITORY\ClimateSummary\target>java -jar ClimateSummary-0.0.1-SNAPSHOT.jar
+	- Give the following command to start the server application
+		- C:\GITHUB-REPOSITORY\ClimateSummary\target>java -jar ClimateSummary-0.0.1-SNAPSHOT.jar

-3) To launch application
+4) To launch application
 	- On the browser go to : "localhost:8080/climatesummary" home page
 	- Provide dates to filter the search results
 	- Click on any of the link on column "Mean Temp" to get to the summary details page

-4) For server side validation - steps to reproduce the error
+5) For server side validation - steps to reproduce the error
 	- Enter any bad URL to replicate error 404 i.e. http://localhost:8080/climatesummarys
 	- Enter following to replicate internal server error (500) i.e. http://localhost:8080/climatedetails/20000

-5) What is covered in this project
+6) What is covered in this project
-	- Use of Java, Spring Boot, Sring MVC, Thymeleaf, Maven, Logging framework, Use of CSS, Server side validation
+	- Use of Java, Spring Boot, Sring MVC, Thymeleaf, Maven, Unit test, Logging framework, Use of CSS, Client side validation, Server side validation